laurendc/scripts/README.md

 scripts
 =======

 NOTE:  I no longer maintain many of the scripts in this project as I no longer work as a Mac administator.
 Please feel free to fork and modify for your own purposes.
 I cannot guarantee that many of these will work as of 2018, however, they are useful for learning purposes or for pointing people in the right direction.
+Again, please feel free to use as needed with extensive testing!!!

 Scripts for sharing - useful for a Mac or Linux audience.